1 | Eastern stripe-bellied sand snake |

 8 | Semiornate snake |

-Semiornate snakes lurk under logs, stones, vegetation corridors, and thick weeds at the edges of streams.
-This makes them difficult to find, though they’re not endangered or even rare.
-This snake loves cover and will never be found striding majestically alongside a herd of zebra across open plains.
-If caught, then they flee instantly rather than stand their ground.
+Semiornate snakes can be found lurking under logs, stones, vegetation corridors, and thick weeds at the edges of streams.
+This makes them difficult to find, though they’re not rare or even close to endangered.
+This snake loves cover, and will never be found striding majestically alongside a herd of zebra across open plains.
+If caught, then they usually flee instantly rather than stand their ground.

-Meizodon semiornatus are simple to recognise as younglings.
-Their black and grey cross bands resemble few other snakes in the southern African neighbourhood.
+The longest semiornate snake ever measured 76.7cm, a female from Tanzania.
+The longest male measured 61.9cm, also from Tanzania.
+Semiornate snakes are simple to recognise as younglings, as their black and grey crossbands resemble few other snakes in the southern African region.
 But with age, these blend together into a monolithic grey blob.
 Their faces also have white markings which gradually shrink in size.
-The longest semiornate snake ever measured 76.7cm, a female from Tanzania.
-The longest male measured 61.9cm, also from Tanzania.

 9 | Southern quill-snouted snake |